 Along with her interests in surgery and medical student education, Sarah is passionate about healthcare policy and reform.
 She has served on the American Medical Association (AMA) Committee on Global and Public Health, has served two terms on the Committee on Bioethics and Humanities and is actively involved with the AMA Medical Student Section.
 Her clinical interests are in the investigation of socioeconomic disparities in emergency general surgery outcomes and her basic science interests include intestinal failure and short bowel syndrome, where she studies the role of serotonin and acetylcholine in the regulation of intestinal mucosal homeostasis.
 She is also a Juilliard-trained violinist and is interested in the role of music therapy in the pediatric population.

-Falen Fernandes is from Toronto, Canada.
+Dr. Falen Fernandes is from Toronto, Canada.
 She received an Honours Bachelor of Sciences Degree at the University of Toronto, before crossing over the ocean to pursue her medical studies at the University of Limerick in Ireland.
-Falen is currently a Neurology resident at the Memorial University of Newfoundland in Canada.
+Dr. Fernandes is a Neurology resident physician at Memorial University of Newfoundland in Canada.

 Thorunn was born in Reykjavik, Iceland and raised in Reykjavik, Geneva Switzerland and Paris France.
 She graduated with a medical degree from the Faculty of Medicine at the University of Iceland.
 She is currently a 3rd year resident in internal medicine at Landspitali University Hospital of Iceland.
 She plans to apply for a second residency in internal medicine in the USA and pursue a fellowship in hematology, where here passion lies.
 During her residency years in Iceland she has been the Icelandic representative in the group Young Internists of the European Federation of Internal Medicine (EFIM).